other Pentax cameras in my collection:

 I paid £4.20 for this camera in August 2013 (body only).
 It was so cheap because the meter was not working, and the battery cover locked solid.
 I gambled that this was due to a corroded battery contact.
 I was able to free-up the battery cover (by removing the bottom plate and soaking it overnight in vinegar).
 The battery contacts were damaged, but soldering a new (made-up) contact has not fixed the meter problem.
 A replacement battery contact is available through UScamera, and my plan is to continue to assume that the fault lies in the power supply rather than the meter itself.
 Meanwhile, the camera is currently a work-in-progress (ProSeal Pentax Spotmatic replacement light seal instructions), but otherwise in good cosmetic condition.

-The only thing I don't like about the Spotmatic is the fact that the meter is permanently on, but I guess it's good practice to always replace the lens cap when you are not shooting.
+The only thing I don't like about this Spotmatic is the fact that the meter is permanently on, but I guess it's good practice to always replace the lens cap when you are not shooting.

 I learned the fundamentals of correct exposure coupled to composition (i.e. how to chose between viable aperture and shutter speed combinations) using a manual viewfinder camera.
 What drew me to an SLR was primarily the ability to focus accurately without having to guess distances, and the absence of a parallax effect compromising close crops.